cusey/ApacheCamelExamples/README.md

         6. Setup ActiveMQ
         7. Adding file to ActiveMQ
         8. Saving Date Object to ActiveMQ
         9. Start run (8) to put Date in my_queue.
 Comsumer my_queue and print to the console.
+        10. Using Producer Template into Start Container and print in out with class.